Mic92/nix-fast-build/README.md

 1. It leverages the output from `nix-eval-jobs` to evaluate flake attributes in parallel.
-2. For each flake attribute, a separate `nix-build` process is spawned.
+2. As soon as attributes complete evaluation, `nix-fast-build` initiates their build, even if the overall evaluation is ongoing.
 3. Lastly, `nix-output-monitor` to show the build progress nicely.
+4. (Optional) Once a build finishes, `nix-fast-build` can initiate its upload to a designated remote binary cache.

 ## Usage

-To get started, simply run:
+To get started, run:

 ```console
 $ nix-fast-build